sorbaathens/academic-website/README.md

-# Currently hosted on Netlify
+# Currently hosted on Github and deploying with Netlify

 + https://peaceful-feynman-ce8901.netlify.com/
 + Netlify login with sorbaathens@gmail.com